-The Rent-A-Girlfriend Season 2 anime will have Kazuya Kinoshita and Chizuru “Mizuhara” Ichinose struggling to decide their feelings for one another.
+The Rent-A-Girlfriend Season 2 anime has officially been confirmed to be in production.
+The second season will have Kazuya Kinoshita and Chizuru “Mizuhara” Ichinose struggling to decide their feelings for one another.
 But when will Kanojo Okarishimasu Season 2 come out?

 The Rent-A-Girlfriend anime is being produced by animation studio TMS Entertainment, which is also working on Dr. STONE Season 2: Stone Wars, Fruits Basket Season 3, Baki Season 3, and Megalo Box Season 2.